Connecting with smallholder farmers to enhance livelihoods

 Time for change

 The system needs to change.
 And with the world needing to feed 8.5 billion people by 2030, the time to act is now.
 Change won't be easy.
 But we believe it will create opportunities for smallholder farmers, for the world's food systems, and for our business.

 Feeding the future and securing our growth

-Our future success will depend on theirs.
+And our future success will depend on theirs.
 We rely on smallholders for a sustainable supply of some of our most important ingredients, including tea, palm oil, vegetables, cocoa and vanilla.

-Smallholder farmers often lack access to markets, to financial support, and to information and training.
-Without them, they are constrained when it comes to investing in their farms.
-Their choices of when, how, and what to grow are also constrained – which can mean missed opportunities for improved yields and quality.
+Smallholder farmers often lack access to markets, financial support, and information and training.
+That means they are sometimes constrained when it comes to investing in their farms, and in their choices of when, how and what to grow.
+The result is often missed opportunities for improved yields and quality.

 Strengthening smallholder communities in Madagascar

 Helping smallholder farmers and their communities increase yields sustainably is key to our strategy.
-But our programmes increasingly address other barriers to smallholders' growth too.
+But our programmes address other barriers to smallholders' growth too.

 In Madagascar, our strategic alliance with our supplier Symrise, the German Development Agency GIZ and NGO Save the Children aims to improve livelihoods by supporting vanilla smallholders and the wider community.
 The development partnership is supported through the develoPPP.de programme of the German Federal Ministry for Economic Cooperation and Development (BMZ).